Peripheral arterial disease (PAD)

 You should see your GP if you experience recurring leg pain when exercising.

 Many people mistakenly think this is just part of growing older.
-But there's no reason why an otherwise healthy person should experience leg pain.
+But there's no reason why a healthy person should experience leg pain.

 Causes of peripheral arterial disease

 PAD is a form of cardiovascular disease (CVD), meaning it affects the blood vessels.